orefalo/g2/README.md

 ![image](http://orefalo.github.com/g2/images/h3.jpg)

 Looks familiar?
 This is unfortunately the consequence of multiple people working on the same branch.
 Wouldn't it be nicer to have straight lines, with segments showing only when feature branch is merged?
 In fact, git provides all the tooling to get around these ugly loops, but as you can see... few people know about it ;-/

+So what's a clean history, would you ask?

 With **g2** however, the graphs above are not likely to happen. **g2** enforces two different scenarios, each backed by a different command.